afonzeca/arun/README.md

 by Matthieu Napoli and contributors.

+**Example 5 **

+Inside the Arun package there is a file called "ExampleDomain.php" (under app/Console/Domains) that can be used as base for your Domain development.
+It also shows undocumented features.

 ### Configuration File Support

-For statical configuration, Arun uses the config/config.php file accessible via the global function "conf()".
+For statical configuration, Arun uses the config/config.php file accessible via the global function "Conf()".

 Anyway it supports "out-of-the-box" the ".env" files, thank to the library from PhpDotEnv by VLucas (https://github.com/vlucas/phpdotenv)